resbaz/nectar-cloud-lessons/Prerequisites/Windows.md

 Go to the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 Then download and run the Windows MSI installer [putty-0.67-installer.msi](https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi)

-This saves some configuration work if you elect to download the stand alone components.
+Be warned: if you rather choose to download the stand alone components you will have to do some extra configuration work.

 ## Installing Xming